JensRantil/savelend-tools/README.md

 This is a script that, based on past credits, executes a Monte Carlo simulation to estimate how your portfolio will behave in the future.
 The script uses the excellent [SimPy][simpy] for simulation.

-The tool in BETA stage and there were a few corner cases I haven't fixed yet.
-Also, it's really important to note that your past credit history can generally NOT project your future history!
+NOTE!
+Your past credit history can generally *NOT* project your future history!

 [simpy]: https://simpy.readthedocs.io